Meta-awesomeness is a term I invented for when someone recognizes that something about themselves is uncool, which then

 The minute someone acknowledges their flaws, not only do we forgive them for it, but we actually come to like that flaw.

-My girlfriend spends hours in the bathroom before we go out together.
+My wife spends hours in the bathroom before we go out together.
 She openly makes fun of herself for it.
 For some reason, I find this adorable instead of a nuisance.